KKoovalsky/PortableBitfields/README.md

 This is a C++20 portable bitfields header-only library with defined behaviour, in the contrary to the standard.
 This library intends to strictly define the behaviour, which the standard leaves for the compilers to define.
-Implements serialization of the bitfields, and this is the main objective of this library.
+Implements serialization and deserialization of the bitfields, and this is the main objective of this library.

 Examples of usage: